juliustao/SNNW/README.md

 feed in numpy arrays of similar form to the ones in the MNIST 'npy' folder.

+Please let me know if you have any issues running your custom dataset, and I will be happy to fix it!

 ## Get model config
 Set `config_path = ` the path to where you want to save the training/testing model's config file.
 Run